amritachandrasekar18/Data-606-Capstone-project/README.md

 - **SMOTE** significantly improved model performance by addressing the class imbalance issue.

 ## Results and Insights
-- The **LightGBM model** outperformed other models, demonstrating its effectiveness in fraud detection.
+- The **LightGBM model** outperformed other models, WITH accuracy 98% demonstrating its effectiveness in fraud detection.
 - The **Streamlit dashboard** allowed users to interact with the data, view fraud distributions, and make real-time predictions, providing valuable insights for healthcare administrators.

 ## Conclusion